zcash/zips/zip-liberated-payments.rst

 Security Considerations
 =======================

-* Anyone who intercepts the Payment-Encapsulating URIs may steal the encapsulated funds.
-Therefore, Payment-Encapsulating URIs should be sent over a secure channel, and should be kept secret from anyone but the intended recipient.
+* Anyone who intercepts the URI-Encapsulated Payments may steal the encapsulated funds.
+Therefore, URI-Encapsulated Payments should be sent over a secure channel, and should be kept secret from anyone but the intended recipient.
    The Payment-Encapsulating URI is like a magic spell that will teleport the money to the first person that clicks it and then does "finalize".

-* Payment-Encapsulating URIs may be captured by malicious local apps on the sender or receiver’s platform, e.g., by screen capturing or clipboard eavesdropping.
+* URI-Encapsulated Payments may be captured by malicious local apps on the sender or receiver’s platform, e.g., by screen capturing or clipboard eavesdropping.
 Wallet apps should use the platform’s interaction and communication facilities in a way that minimizes these risks (e.g., use the “Share” API rather than a clipboard that is visible to all apps).

 * Likewise, if the URI is transferred by presenting and optically scanning a QR code, anyone who observes this QR code may be able to finalize the payment and thus take ownership of the funds before the intended recipient.
 For example, an attacker may use a telephoto lens aimed at a point-of-sale terminal to steal QR-encoded payments sent to that terminal.